mergebase/log4j-samples/README.md

 # Why Are \*.zip Files Included In The Samples?

 Java treats \*.zip exactly the same as \*.jar, and always has.
-You really don't want attackers to simmply rename "webapp/WEB-INF/lib/log4j-core-2.9.jar" to "log4j-core-2.9.zip" to defeat your scanner!
+You really don't want attackers to simply rename "webapp/WEB-INF/lib/log4j-core-2.9.jar" to "log4j-core-2.9.zip" to defeat your scanner!
 Don't believe me?
 Try this:

 ```
 $ wget https://github.com/mergebase/log4j-samples/raw/master/false-hits/log4j-detector-2021.12.16.zip